Ambasdr

 Direction was shaped through 450+ conversations.

-Ambasdr was informed by recruiters, creators, professionals, influencers, hiring managers, VCs, beta testers, and waitlist users — not one narrow persona.
-Across all of them, the same pattern kept surfacing: people weren't struggling to present information, they were struggling because their information was scattered across too many systems.
+The direction came out of conversations with recruiters, creators, professionals, influencers, hiring managers, VCs, beta testers, and waitlist users, not one narrow persona.
+The same pattern showed up across all of them: people weren't struggling to present information, they were struggling because it was scattered across too many places.

-Many had multiple resumes, portfolios, audiences, and identities at once.
-Those identities weren't separate in real life, but existing tools forced them to become separate online.
-People needed a way to be understood without flattening themselves into one title.
+Plenty of them juggled several resumes, portfolios, and audiences at once.
+Those sides of a person aren't separate in real life, but the tools made them separate online.
+People wanted to be understood without shrinking down to a single title.

 What the research kept surfacing